Home / Question

 During Wednesday Night Programming, care is provided for infants to Kindergarten in Building A, room 110.

 There are many ways to get involved with St. Luke’s KIDS—from serving on Sunday mornings or Wednesday nights, to helping at seasonal events like VBS and theater productions.
 Volunteers can assist in classrooms, lead small groups, or support with check-in and hospitality.
 They can help guide kids in sports leagues, provide snacks and supplies, or help with any of the behind-the-scenes work.
-Contact Lana Stevens to see how you can get involved.
+Contact Lana Stevens at lstevens@st.lukes.org to see how you can get involved.

 Yes!
 We are committed to creating a welcoming and supportive environment for every child.
 We recognize that each child has unique needs, so we take an individualized approach.
 After speaking with the parent or guardian, we work together to understand the child’s learning style, behavior, and any specific needs.
 Our goal is to thoughtfully integrate those needs into the classroom setting to ensure a positive and successful experience for everyone.